BafS/Gutenberg/README.md

 ## Dev

- 1. `npm install` to install dependencies
+ - `npm install` to install dependencies
- 2. `gulp watch` to "watch" the scss folder and compile to css
+ - `npm run watch` to "watch" the scss folder and compile to css
+ - `npm run build` to compile gutenberg to css